csev/dj4e/assn/dj4e_install.md

 envronment is properly set up and configured.
 <a href="dj4e_install/web_tab.png" target="_blank">Sample image</a>

-Then edit the *WGSI Configuration File* and put the following code into it.
+Then edit the *WSGI Configuration File* and put the following code into it.
-__Make sure to delete the existing content__ of the *WGSI Configuration File* file and completely replace it with the text below.
+__Make sure to delete the existing content__ of the *WSGI Configuration File* file and completely replace it with the text below.
 This is slightly different from the sample in the PythonAnywhere tutorial.